shubhamgosain/golang-rest-api/README.md

 # Golang-rest-api

-This is a simple REST API implementation in golang build around all the necessary elements for a stable robust API.
+This is a simple REST API in golang build around all basic elements required in an API.

-As far as its features is concerned it is providing an endpoint for read,write and delete over a database.
-But what more important is its package structuring, responses, logging and testing.
-It covers all these sections quite well.
+As far as its features are concerned, it provides endpoints for read,write and delete over a postgresql database.

 Default Port : 8082